heliusblackstar/freekb/e53e6f1a-8993-48a5-8875-088cba2d7c58/index.md

 ### Ping packets (ICMPv6 Echo Requests) cannot be dropped by firewalls and all nodes MUST respond to ping
 Ping is reliable again!
 Hooray!

-As used by the standard documents, "MUST" means:
+In this context, "MUST" means:
 >This word, or the terms "REQUIRED" or "SHALL", mean that the definition is an absolute requirement of the specification."
 (RFC2119).

 Doesn't mean the OS needs to include a "ping" utility, just that it is required to respond to pings per the ICMPv6 standard (RFC4443 section 4.1), and that ping packets transiting a firewall "Must Not Be Dropped" (RFC4890 section 4.2.1).